A story about a boy and a girl….and a skeleton, in a suit, named Abe….in a bar….in purgatory. Oh, and it’s a romance.

 Abe frowned sympathetically, “You and everybody here.”

-For the first time James took a good look down the busy bar.
+For the first time, James took a good look down the busy bar.
 What he saw was something more horrible than he had ever seen before.
 There was a man huddled over the bar, lost in his own thoughts, with a large knife in his back.
-There was a younger girl, who looked very pretty with the exception of the ruptured, bloody flesh across her wrists, whose eyes suspiciously shifted back and forth across the bar.
-Her eyes turned and connected with James’ as he gazed.
+Another seat over there was a younger girl, who looked very pretty with the exception of the ruptured, bloody flesh across her wrists.
+Her eyes suspiciously shifted back and forth across the bar, then turned and connected with James’ as he gazed.

-James, embarrassed, look back down to his drink.
+James, embarrassed, looked back down to his drink.

 “But I’m Catholic…” said James.

 Abe laughed, “Oh, that doesn’t matter.
 Down here we have Catholics, Muslims, Jews, Mormons…You see, the living have always been so concerned about who will be waiting at the gates of heaven, they never cared to realize that hell doesn’t discriminate.”

 Abe pointed his bony finger up towards the glowing balls of light that floated above the bar.

 “The souls that made it to heaven are these things.
 They light up the room so shit-bags like you and me can find our way to the bar…to the drink.”

 James scratched his head.
 “Yeah, but if you couldn’t find your drink that means that you couldn’t drink your drink.
 And if you never drank your drink, you’d never have to go to hell.”

 Abe’s rotting mouth broke into a smile.
 “Now you’re talking my language,” he said.